pantheon-systems/documentation/source/content/static-site-empty-upstream.md

 ## What is an Empty Upstream?

-An Empty Upstream is a [Custom Upstream](/custom-upstream) repository that does not have any content or code.
-For use cases where a customer needs a blank start state, Pantheon provides an Empty Upstream.
-A common use case to use Empty Upstreams is our [Build Tools](/guides/build-tools) setup.
+An empty Upstream is a [Custom Upstream](/custom-upstream) repository that does not have any content or code.
+For use cases where a customer needs a blank start state, Pantheon provides an empty Upstream.
+A common use case to use empty Upstreams is our [Build Tools](/guides/build-tools) setup.
 In this doc, we us it to host static HTML or PHP sites.

 ## Create a Site With an Empty Upstream

 <Youtube src="PTVqXxwOJ4Q" title="Pantheon Static Site and Empty Upstreams" />

-There are two ways to create an Empty Upstream site: via the [Pantheon Dashboard](/create-sites) and via [Terminus](/terminus).
+There are two ways to create an empty Upstream site: via the [Pantheon Dashboard](/create-sites) and via [Terminus](/terminus).

 - Via the Pantheon Dashboard: